 Unlike vitamins and minerals, fiber isn't absorbed by the digestive tract.
 Instead it spends a long time in the intestine, absorbing large amounts of fluid.

 When fiber absorbs water, stool gradually swell, getting bigger and wetter.
 Unlike small stools, which can accumulate for days before moving on, large stools are moved out of the intestine much more quickly.
 And because large stools are much softer than small ones, there's less straining when they do move.

-People's attitude toward bowel movements can be one of the reasons for constipation.
+No, I don't mean that you're imagining it.
+What I mean is that your attitude toward bowel movements can be one of the reasons for constipation.

-In fact, some people may be chronically constipated because they don't want to take the time to have a bowel movement or don't like to have bowel movements at work, so they ignore the urge.
+It's a fact that some people may be chronically constipated because they don't want to take the time to have a bowel movement or don't like to have bowel movements at work, so they ignore the urge.

 Problem is, the longer the stools spend time in the colon the more water is absorbed back into the body and stools get drier and harder.